 - Web Developer

 So being an introvert is no reason to push yourself back in your career.
-Just work in line with your personality and maximize your potential by working on your strengths.
+Just work in line with your personality, follow above interview tips for introverts and maximize your potential by working on your strengths.